intercom/intercom-ruby/README.md

 # For full detail on possible queries, please refer to the API documentation:
 # https://developers.intercom.com/intercom-api-reference/reference

-# Search for open conversations, getting 10 per page and sorting by the created_at date
+# Search for open conversations sorted by the created_at date
 conversations = intercom.conversations.search(
   query: {
     field: "open",
     operator: "=",
     value: true
   },
-  per_page: 10,
   sort_field: "created_at",
   sort_order: "descending"
 )